-So you are thinking about traveling to the Black Hills this summer for a fun family getaway or maybe a retreat for you and your sweetheart, but other than Mt.
-Rushmore you don't really know where to start.
-Fear no more for I will outline here the fun and distinctive destinations, tricks, tips, and suggested "all in one" activity days.
-After reading you will be well on your way to knowing the place like a local before you even arrive.
+So you are thinking about traveling to the Black Hills this summer for a fun family getaway or a retreat with your sweetheart, but other than Mt.
+Rushmore, you don't really know where to start.
+Fear no more; in this article, I will outline fun and distinctive destinations, tricks, tips, and suggested "all in one" activity days.
+After reading, you will be well on your way to knowing the place like a local before you even arrive.

-Before coming to the Black Hills I'm sure you will do your research on the area, finding lots of information on Wall, the Badlands, and Mt.
-Rushmore; because these topics have been so well written about, I'm going to skip them here with a slight mention that in my own humble opinion Wall and Wall Drug is a crowded tourist trap and not worth the stop.
+Before coming to the Black Hills, I'm sure you will do your research on the area, finding lots of information on Wall (and Wall Drug), the Badlands, and Mt.
+Rushmore.
+Because these topics have been so well written about, I'm going to skip them here with no more than a slight mention that in my own humble opinion, Wall is a crowded tourist trap and not worth the stop.
 I know many others who disagree with me, but that is just my own personal opinion.
 Can't say I didn't warn you . . . .

 Custer State Park

 Gold Dust Casino

 Day 1: Custer Park, Jewel Cave, and Crazy Horse